 Third grade was my favorite year of school.
 We had the best teacher ever.
-We sang songs and poems that I still remember to this day (Cumalada cumalada cumalada vista!). … Continue Reading Planning Ahead for Publishing
+We sang songs and poems that I still remember to this day (Cumalada cumalada cumalada vista!).
+For math, we sorted and categorized things like old keys, and tiles, and bottle caps.
+We learned to multiply and divide using household objects --… Continue reading Planning Ahead for Publishing

 What can we say to ourselves to affirm the power of writing?
 What words will help us move forward when the going gets tough?
 Thinking about class writing mantras...

 Every summer I dream of my classroom.
 When considering my third grade writers, what do they need to grow and how can I provide classroom spaces for that?